-Hurst Green Plastics’ innovative approach to business has recently been rewarded with the prestigious ‘Queen’s Award for Enterprise: Innovation’; one of only two companies in the County to receive the award this year.
+Hurst Green Plastics’ innovative approach to business has recently been rewarded with the prestigious ‘Queen’s Awards for Enterprise: Innovation’; one of only two companies in the County to receive the award this year.

 On behalf of the Queen, Lord Shuttleworth, the Lord-Lieutenant of Lancashire officially presented the Whalley based company with a cut glass rosebowl and commemorative scroll, signed by Her Majesty, at a ceremony held at BAE Systems Samlesbury – in the presence of the Mayor and Mayoress of the Ribble Valley, Councillor Ian Sayers and Mrs Jean Hayes together with Mr Michael Wright, Head of Eurofighter Typhoon Manufacturing, the Hurst Green Plastics Team and several key suppliers.

 BAE Systems Samlesbury was the first location for the Hurst Green Plastics’ unique inventory management control system.
 Hurst Green Plastics Managing Director, Stephen Clarke, worked closely with engineers, and invented the unique TwinBin fastener storage dispenser.
 The TwinBin is a storage system which has two compartments; an “in-use” chamber and a “reserve” chamber, both separated by a slide.
 Once the “in-use” stock has been used by the engineers, the reserve batch becomes available and production can continue with no “stock-outs”.
 Time taken to perform stock checks and refilling the bins was also greatly improved.
 This “just-in-time” delivery allows manufacturers to refrain from overstocking bins, become more lean and thus considerably reduce their inventory and administration costs.